+35725368683

 Property transfer fees

-The Land Registry Department required fees to be paid by the Purchaser for transfers of immovable property.
-The Department calculates them based on the market value as estimated by them on the day of the transfer of the title deed and not based on the sales price.
+The Land Registry Department requires the Purchaser to pay fees for transfers of immovable property.
+The Department calculates them based on the market value estimated on the day the title deed is transferred, not the sales price.

 Market Value